Our Team

 Steven Horton, He/Him

 Steven was recruited to help out with bookkeeping after a short stint as an Advocate.
 What he loves most about CEF is the belief that is the foundation of the Member-Advocate relationship: that everyone is creative, resourceful, and whole.
 Steven has a background in sustainable agriculture and food access.
 He is passionate about growing the personal and financial freedom of people who are presently or have historically been denied that freedom.
 In his spare time he enjoys travel, surf fishing, cooking and eating, political and legal podcasts/discussions, and playing video games.
-He currently lives in Carrboro with his wife, Robin, and daughter, Ada.
+He currently lives in Chatham County with his wife, Robin and kids, Ada and Graham

 CEF: Community Empowerment Fund